 Since 2005, members of Congress have introduced legislation to restore the dischargeability of private student loans without having to prove undue hardship.
 To date, no

 - The Fresh Start Through Bankruptcy Act of 2021.
 Sponsored by Senators Dick Durbin (D.-Ill.) and John Cornyn (R-Texas).
-If passed, this bill would allow borrowers to discharge federal and private student loans 10 years after the first loan payment comes due.
+If passed, this bill would allow borrowers to discharge federal and private student loans 10 years after the first loan payment comes due — regardless of their personal finances.

 - Private student loan Bankruptcy Fairness Act of 2019.
 Re-introduced by Congressmen Steve Cohen (TN-09), Danny K. Davis (IL-07), and Eric Swalwell (CA-15) on August 3, 2021.
 This Act proposes to make student loans made by private lenders automatically dischargeable in bankruptcy without the need to file an adversary proceeding.